cyberboy666/r_e_c_u_r/dotfiles/preparing_image.md

 ## removing empty space on pi image

-i had another go at this and might have had some success using [pishrink], following the instructions on readme exactly , i managed to reduce a 3.8gg image down to 2.9gg and then zipped down to 1.15gg (no saving here) , this would be more useful with larger cards though.
+i had another go at this and might have had some success using [pishrink], following the instructions on readme exactly , i managed to reduce a 3.8gg image down to 2.9gg and then zipped down to 1.15gg, (this would be more useful with larger cards though).

 - the flow is using dd to copy the image from the pi to an external drive `dd if=/dev/mmcblk0 of=/media/pi/FLASH DRIVE/recur.img`

-- then use pishrink to reduce this image `sudo pishrink.sh recur.img`
+- then use pishrink to reduce this image `sudo pishrink.sh recur.img` <- try without auto disk expand ?

 - then gzip to zip this : `sudo gzip recur.img`